lmccalman/spacerace/README.md

 at `mapbuilder/requirements.txt` for all of the required python packages.

 Finally, you can optionally provide a skin for you map to make it look pretty!
-Just make sure it is the same size as you original map and has the suffix `_skin`, e.g.
+Just make sure it is the same size as your original map and has the suffix `_skin`, e.g.

 ![Example map skin](mapbuilder/testmap_skin.png)

+Now just upload it to the location we will specify!

 ##Lobby